Meghanachowdhary/QST_week2_assignment/README.md

 ---
 ## Project Structure

-- **src/** – Core source code for the project, including dataset generation, model definition, training, and evaluation.
+- **src/** - Core source code for the project, including dataset generation, model definition, training, and evaluation.
-- **docs/** – Documentation files explaining model design and steps to reproduce results.
+- **docs/** - Documentation files explaining the model design and steps to reproduce the results.
-- **outputs/** – Saved model checkpoints and evaluation outputs.
+- **outputs/** - Saved model checkpoints and generated evaluation outputs.
+- **results.txt** - Text file containing summarized training and evaluation results.
-- **requirements.txt** – List of Python dependencies required to run the project.
+- **requirements.txt** - List of Python dependencies required to run the project.
-- **AIUSAGE.md** – Disclosure of AI-assisted tools used during the project.
+- **AIUSAGE.md** - Disclosure of AI-assisted tools used during the project.
-- **README.md** – Project overview, methodology, and usage instructions.
+- **README.md** - Project overview, methodology, and instructions for running the project.

 ## Conclusion